shivaraj65/hexbane/README.md

 <p id="description">Hexbane is a development accelerator module to spin up a application in a very quick duration of time.</p>

+## 🐦‍🔥 Milestones

+### 🏁 Phase 1: Config Based Approach

+> **The Launch Pad**
+> Our journey kicks off with the ultimate configuration wizardry!
+Here, the entire universe revolves around configs.
+No templates, no fuss—just pure, unadulterated config power.
+Set your parameters, tweak your settings, and let the magic happen.
+The stage is set; are you?

+### 🧩 Phase 2: Add More Templates - Templates + Config Approach

+> **Mix & Match, Baby!**
+> Say goodbye to basic!
+In Phase 2, we supercharge our system with a massive infusion of **Templates**! 🧙‍♂️ Now, it’s not just about the configs; it’s about building with style.
+Pick a template, drop in some configs, and watch your ideas burst to life like fireworks on the Fourth of July.
+Templates + Config = Creative Mayhem! 💥

+### 🛠 Phase 3: App Builder

+> **Building Blocks Unleashed**
+> Ready to build apps without breaking a sweat?
+Our App Builder arrives with a vengeance!
+Drag, drop, and dominate with an intuitive interface that turns app creation into child’s play.
+Whether you're a coding wizard or a first-timer, this builder has you covered.
+The playground is open—build to your heart's content! 🏗️

+### 🤖 Phase 4: Automated AI Builder Interface Based on Templates

+> **Let the AI Take Over**
+> It’s time to level up.
+Enter the AI Builder, an automated interface that takes templates, sprinkles in some AI magic, and spits out pure genius.
+Just point, click, and watch your vision morph into a living, breathing application—no coding required.
+This is where automation meets imagination! 🧠✨

+### 🤯 Phase 5: Fully Automated AI Builder

+> **The Singularity of App Creation**
+> The endgame.
+The final frontier.
+The Fully Automated AI Builder doesn’t just build apps—it dreams them into existence.
+Feed it your thoughts, your inspirations, and watch as it crafts fully functional masterpieces at the speed of light.
+The future of app development is here, and it's completely hands-free.
+This is where the machine takes over... in the best way possible. 🚀🤖

 <h2>🚀 Features</h2>

 Here're some of the project's best features: